orrc/git-webhook-proxy/README.md

 The directory to which Git repositories will be mirrored is set by the `--mirror-path` flag.

 The URL to which incoming webhook requests should be forwarded, is configured with `--remote`.
+This parameter can be omitted if you just want to keep a repository mirror up-to-date, and don't want to forward incoming webhooks to another server.

 ### Webhooks
 Set up webhooks as normal at your Git hosting provider.